 The second route is to undertake a short assignment – a formal piece of writing, or a more creative and personal reflection – at the end of each module.
 They will be marked in an encouraging way.

 At the end of the year you will be presented with the Bishop’s Certificate.
 If this is the first step to becoming a SPA, Reader, Pioneer, Deacon or Priest (or if you just like a challenge), this is the route for you.

 The course is taught in four groups:

 - Wednesday evenings online.

 The cost of the course is £220 (including the residential weekend), and you will need to pay £40 of that as a non-returnable deposit to secure your place.
 Some parishes are able to support participants financially to undertake the course.
 We are determined that no one should be excluded on grounds of cost, and we would welcome a conversation about grants (if you live or worship within the Diocese of Southwark) or flexible ways of paying if that would help you.

 How to apply

 Send an e-mail to [email protected] and we will happily send you an application form and a full list of dates.
 Use the same e-mail address if you have any questions about the course.

-I’ve loved doing the Bishop’s Certifcate course in 2019 – six well-chosen topics which we covered thoroughly.
+I’ve loved doing the Bishop’s Certifcate course – six well-chosen topics which we covered thoroughly.
 The sessions used many different styles of learning in order to engage with the really engrossing content.

 If you want to explore more about Christianity and meet like-minded people, the Bishop’s Certificate course is for you.